Tools

 Each metal serves a distinct purpose.
 Aluminum contributes excellent heat conduction and almost no weight, and the aluminum alloy (which sandwiches the pure aluminum center) is reinforced with magnesium and manganese to increase its strength and hardness.

-The 18/10 stainless steel is the shiny top surface of our pan.
+The 18/10 stainless steel composes the shiny top surface of our pan.
 “18/10” means it has a higher nickel percentage, contributing shine and corrosion resistance.
 It’s also non-reactive, allowing you to cook with acidic ingredients like vinegar, wine, or tomatoes.
 The bottoms of our pans are made from high grade ferritic 430, another type of stainless steel that’s even more durable and scratch resistant.

 Our Stainless Clad Frying Pans have a thickness of 2.7 mm, and the rest of the collection is 2.3 mm thick.
 The chefs we worked with during the design process told us that was the perfect balance of weight and performance—they found the extra .4 mm of thickness in the frying pans makes them more durable and less likely to burn food.